testfairy/docs/docs/052_Integrations/700_Coralogix.md

 npm install -g --link git+https://github.com/testfairy/testfairy-fetch-sessions.git
 ```

-## 2. Configure a chron job that will run the TestFairy client
+## 2. Configure a cron job that will run the TestFairy client

 Create a cron job that will run the TestFairy Logs client every 15 minutes.